linux4sam/egt/docs/src/fonts.md

 libraries in play.
 Underneath, the egt::Font class uses Fontconfig and Freetype for finding and rendering fonts.

-Creating and assigning a egt::Font to a specific widget involves using the egt::v1::Widget::font() member function.
+Creating and assigning an egt::Font to a specific widget involves using the egt::v1::Widget::font() member function.

 @code{.cpp}